Empire Ranch Headquarters, Las Cienegas National Conservation Area

 Las Cienegas National Conservation Area comprises 42,000 acres of public land in southeastern Arizona.
 Under public ownership, the Bureau of Land Management manages the area based on the principles of multiple-use for future generations to use and enjoy.

 Educational Partners: The (HOL) Hands on the Land program at Empire Ranch Headquarters is located in Las Cienegas National Conservation Area and is hosted by the Empire Ranch Foundation.
-This year (2013-2014), welcome our newest partners: The Pascua Yaqui Community, Artists and Youth Mentors: Louis David Valenzuela and Michael Ewing & Cindy Clayberg and the Arizona Trail Association.
+2014: Welcome our newest partners: The Pascua Yaqui Community, Artists and Youth Mentors: Louis David Valenzuela and Michael Ewing & Cindy Clayberg and the Arizona Trail Association.
 Continuing participants and partners include: Gail Corkill / North Star Learning Solutions, Arizona Game and Fish, Cienega Watershed Partnership, Community Coalition of Eastern Santa Cruz County, Frog Conservation Project, Patagonia Elementary School District, Sonoita Elementary School District, Sonoita Bible Church - BSA Troop 528, The Nature Conservancy - Sonoita Creek Preserve, The University of Arizona - College of Agriculture, The University of Arizona - Cooperative Extension - 4H.

 - Big Picture